phucvu-nyu/bst236/docs/chapter_workflow/Unix.md

     ```bash
     ls
     ```
     `ls` is short for list.
-This will displays the (non-hidden) contents of your current working directory
+This displays the (non-hidden) contents of your current working directory
 === "<5>"
     `cd`: Change your working directory
     ```bash